ChatterBoxIO/chatterbox-python/README.md

 To use the ChatterBox client, initialize it with your authorization token and deploy a bot to a meeting:

+> **Note**: The ChatterBox client now provides detailed error messages from the server.
+Make sure to handle exceptions properly to get specific error information.

 ```python
 import asyncio
 import os